Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 Tailored approach

-We take a tailored approach to ensure the very best outcome in each procedure we perform.
-The technology we use and procedure itself will depend on a number of factors, including your lifestyle and vision requirements.
-We'll discuss the options with you and develop a plan that fits your needs
+The technology we use and the procedure itself will depend on a number of factors, including your lifestyle and vision requirements.
+We'll discuss the options with you and develop a plan that fits your needs.
+In many cases, we focus on vision correction outcomes as well as health.

 Extensive training & experience